sabifo4/sabifo4.github.io/01_about.md

    * **Breaking down the steps in Bayesian phylogenomic dating** *(Nov 2021)*
       Talk as part of the seminars organised by Instituto de Ciencias Matmáticas at CSIC.

+   * **IX International Symposium SRUK/CERU** *(Nov 2021 - Jul 2022)*
+      I was part of the organising committee of the symposium.
+My main task during these months was to develop and maintain the website to keep up with the latest updates regarding the event.

    * **Phylogenomics course** *(Dec 2021)*
       Workshop organised by Physalia where I taught the practical sessions of Bayesian inference analyses.
 See resources [here](https://github.com/sabifo4/BayesianInference_practicals).